r/Psychosophy

 How easily do you find yourself changing opinions or viewpoints?
 What sorts of things can influence your views the most/least?

-Are you more likely to assume that you're right or wrong about an issue?
+Are you more likely to assume that you’re right or wrong about an issue?
 Is it important for you to always be right?
+How easy is it for you to admit it when you’re wrong?

 How do you react when someone disagrees with you during a logical debate?
-How do you go about defending your beliefs, it at all?
+How do you go about defending your beliefs, if at all?
 Do these types of situations make you doubt your views easily?

 How do you feel about debating logical chains and evidence?
 (Can discussions and debates help you sort your thoughts out, or are you more likely to see them as unnecessary?
 Do you find debates more stressful or fun?)